705 East Pete Rose Way, Cincinnati, OH

 Sawyer Point & Yeatman’s Cove make up a mile long stretch of park along Cincinnati’s riverfront between Smale Riverfront Park and Berry International Friendship Park.
 They feature award winning landscaping, a performance pavilion, concessions, 8 outdoor tennis courts, 3 sand volleyball courts, a world class playground, the Armeleder Memorial Sprayground, bike rentals, the Serpentine Wall, the Public Landing and the Showboat Majestic.

-Events and Rentals, Bike Center, Tennis Courts, Rowing Center, Concessions, Volleyball, Riverfront Marina, Sawyer Point Boat Dock, Smale Riverfront Park.
+Events and Rentals, Audio Services, P&G Pavilion, Skating Pavilion, Bike Center, Tennis Courts, Rowing Center, Concessions, Volleyball, Smale Riverfront Park.

 Events & Rentals, Public Landing, Showboat Majestic, Otto Armeleder Memorial Sprayground, Parking Operations.